 Edluar® is a product for the treatment of short-term insomnia.
 The specialty pharma company Meda has a global license for Edluar.

 Orexo previously marketed Diabact® UBT, Heliprobe® System and IRIS™ through its subsidiary Kibion.
-These are used in the diagnosis of Helicobacter pylori, the bacterium that causes gastric ulcers.
+These products are used in the diagnosis of the gastric ulcer bacterium Helicobacter pylori.
 Kibion was divested as of April 30, 2015.